 The type, height, length, design and siting of boundary treatments helps to define the character and appearance of an existing residential property and surrounding area.
-The development of boundary treatments should not have a detrimental impact upon the appearance and amenity of the existing residential property and surrounding area.
-The development of boundary treatments should also not restrict or affect any existing pedestrian or vehicular access to the detriment of public and/or road safety.

-When designing boundary treatments, such as a fence, gate or wall, it is important that it should respect and compliment the character and scale of the boundary treatments of the existing residential property and surrounding area.
-In all cases, the scale and form of boundary treatments should be appropriate to their context and should not detract from the streetscene as a result of inappropriate visual impact.
-In addition, boundary treatments should not be of a height which would ensure that they are intimidating or will reduce security overlooking from the existing residential property or other residential properties within the surrounding area.
+When designing a boundary treatment, such as a fence, hedge or stone wall, it is important that it should:

+- Respect and complement the character of the existing residential property and surrounding area. - Be developed to ensure that the scale and form of the boundary treatment is appropriate to the surrounding context and should not detract from the streetscene as a result of inappropriate visual impact. - Not be of a height which would ensure that it is intimidating or would reduce security overlooking from the existing residential property or other residential properties within the surrounding area. - Not cause any adverse overlooking or overbearing impacts upon adjacent neighbouring properties.